Ayasibp/QaCase_btech/testcases/readme.md

 1. Open Equipment Inspection submission
 2. Select Form Code A
 3. Observe loaded fields
+4. Fill in some form fields with test data
-4. Change to Form Code B
+5. Change to Form Code B
-5. Observe field changes
+6. Observe field changes and verify data from Form Code A is cleared

 **Expected Results:**